Dblast101/pdsnd_github/README.md

 washington.csv

 ### Credits
-This is data originally given by Udacity, bikeshare.py code is personally written
+This is data originally given by Udacity, bikeshare.py code is personally written.